shujanaqvifalcon/Git-Test/README.md

 # Git-Test
-I created this repository just for learning purposes.... :(
+I created this repository just for learning purpose.... :(